Multiple Linear Regression Modelling; Money Ball

 Motivation: Address all/most multicollinearity encountered and reduce the number of predictors overall to simplify the model.
 Variable selection between correlated predictors was based on ‘hitting-variables’ because those intuitively may result in more runs, and therefore, more wins.

-covers all hit types - this is an attempt to simplify the model fit - Remove one side of the correlated pairs focusing on batting-related variables such that:
+• Remove one side of the correlated pairs focusing on batting-related variables such that:

 f3_bsb_raw <- bsb_train_raw %>%